pascalgoedeke/ha_tuya_ble/README.md

 ## Overview

-This integration supports Tuya devices connected via BLE.
+This integration supports Tuya devices locally connected via BLE.

-_Inspired by code of [@redphx](https://github.com/redphx/poc-tuya-ble-fingerbot)_

-_Original HASS component forked from https://github.com/PlusPlus-ua/ha_tuya_ble_

-_Merged several changes by @airy10 and @patriot1889, including light support_
+It includes support for **Fingerbot Touch** (product_id 'bs3ubslo') and is primarily maintained for use with Fingerbots.

+**Note on Battery Saving:** These devices usually enter sleep mode after 5 minutes of inactivity.
+To prevent battery drain, automatic reconnection is disabled.
+The connection will reestablish automatically when an action is triggered (potentially introducing a slight delay).
+You can also use the provided Home Assistant connection status entities and reconnect / reload buttons to reconnect manually.

 ## Installation